 Students are to choose a 'real object' which they will recreate in digital 3D space.
-The modelling technique(s) used should be based upon those learnt during tutorials, though students are welcome to combine techniques that they may have researched in their own time.
+The modelling technique(s) used are based upon those learnt during the tutorials, though students are welcome to combine additional techniques that they may have researched in their own time.
+Students will need to negotiate their ideas/models with their tutors prior to submission.